 All valid Document Type Identifier Values are defined in [Peppol_CodeList].

-Applies to: all Document Type Identifiers in all components
+Applies to: All Document Type Identifiers in all components

-Rows in [Peppol_CodeList] marked as "deprecated" should not be used for newly issued documents.
+Rows in [Peppol_CodeList] with the state "deprecated" MUST NOT be used for newly issued documents, rows with the state "removed" MUST NOT be used at all.
 It is important to note that this is a dynamic list.
 Over time new services will be added.
 Developers should take this into account when designing and implementing solutions for Peppol services.

 Policy for Peppol Process Identifiers